-T3 really liked the Google Pixel 2 on review last year, with us praising its distinctive design and character, as well as outstanding camera.
+T3 really liked the Google Pixel 2 on review, with us praising its distinctive design and character, as well as outstanding camera.
 However, we found it tricky to ignore the phone's large bezels, with us preferring the aesthetic of the Pixel 2 XL.

 Naturally, therefore, I was very keen to test out this year's new device for our official Google Pixel 3 review (early verdict), to see just how Google could build on such an accomplished device, but also how it could address its flaws, too.